 Our Summer Scholarship Program offers outstanding undergraduate students an opportunity to get involved in real-life laboratory-based research.

-Students undertake research projects during their summer break in areas as diverse as cancer cell biology, oncogenic signalling, growth control, cancer genomics, tumour angiogenesis, cancer immunology, cancer therapeutics, bioinformatics and radiation therapy.
+Students undertake research projects during their summer break in areas as diverse as cancer cell biology, oncogenic signalling, growth control, cancer genomics, tumour angiogenesis, cancer immunology, cancer therapeutics, bioinformatics, pharmacy, survivorship, familial cancer and radiation therapy.
 The program is a great way to get involved in real-life biomedical research, and to get inspired about cancer research at the postgraduate level and beyond.

-Applications for 2017-18 summer scholarships opened 7 July.
-Online applications close Monday 7 August 2017.
+Applications for 2018-19 summer scholarships will open in July 2018.
+Online applications will close Monday 6 August 2018.

 To apply, visit our Careers page: current vacancies.